 HawaiiAlaskaFloridaSouth CarolinaGeorgiaAlabamaNorth CarolinaTennesseeRIRhode IslandCTConnecticutMAMassachusettsMaineNHNew HampshireVTVermontNew YorkNJNew JerseyDEDelawareMDMarylandWest VirginiaOhioMichiganArizonaNevadaUtahColoradoNew MexicoSouth DakotaIowaIndianaIllinoisMinnesotaWisconsinMissouriLouisianaVirginiaDCWashington DCIdahoCaliforniaNorth DakotaWashingtonOregonMontanaWyomingNebraskaKansasOklahomaPennsylvaniaKentuckyMississippiArkansasTexas

-About half of undergrads are the first in their family to go to college, NIU says.
-The university prides itself on providing personalized attention to help them navigate life on campus.
-The student faculty ratio is 14:1, and programs such as the Research Rookies help connect students with faculty members.
-In that particular program, students who are new to research learn foundational skills in once-a-month meetings with their program peers and work on an individual project under the guidance of a faculty mentor.
+More than half of undergrads are the first in their family to go to college, according to the school.
+With a student faculty ratio of 14:1 and programs like Research Rookies — in which students who are new to research learn foundational skills by working on an individual project under the guidance of a faculty mentor — NIU provides personalized attention to help them navigate life on campus.